 Because California's four-year institutions and community colleges are critical avenues of opportunity for all students to meet their educational goals, it is imperative that UC collaborate with the CCC and CSU systems to address how the transfer process can be further enhanced, especially through continuous and thorough self-study.
-As the University turns its focus to more detailed planning and implementation of UC transfer initiatives, such as the pending UC transfer guarantee for all eligible CCC transfer admission applicants, the President's Transfer Task Force, jointly led by the UC Academic Senate and UCOP, will continue to monitor and report on ongoing efforts to improve student transfer.
+As the University turns its focus to more detailed planning and implementation of UC transfer initiatives it will continue to monitor and report on ongoing efforts to improve student transfer.